hirayasir/Publicis-Sapient-/marketUserPrototype.md

-Market, Users, Prototype
-Understand Your Market
+Market, Users, Prototype Understand Your Market

 3 websites explored

-Briefly explain why these websites are a relevant comparison
+these websites are a relevant comparison

-List at least 10 product features

     https://www.airbnb.com/
     https://www.vrbo.com/
     https://www.homestay.com/

+ 10 product features
     A user can filter results by various criteria from the homepage (such as cabins, mansions, boats, great views, etc).
     A user can toggle a switch to include all fees (before taxes) in the listing price A user can enter the number of people they intend to travel with, adults and children (ages 0-17) are counted separately.